 - Inpatient Rehabilitation Program

 - Life Skills Training

 If you have a problem with any opioid substance, you need to be aware of the risks you are taking.
 So, is Percocet an opioid or opiate?
 It is, and you need to think seriously when you overuse it.
-If you already have a problem, you should call our Kemah Palm Recovery facility at [Direct].
+If you already have a problem, you should call our Kemah Palm Recovery facility today.
 With your cooperation and our help, you can get your life back on track.